 Page

-No on - Technical Summary 3
+Non - Technical Summary 4

-Section 1 - Introduction
+Section 1 - Introduction 11

-• Local Plan 11
+Local Plan 11

-• Sub Regional Context 12
+Sub Regional Context 12

-• Sustainability Appraisal 12
+Sustainability Appraisal 12

-Se ection 2: Approach to SA 14
+Section 2: Approach to SA 14

-• Legislative Framework 14
+Legislative Framework 14

-• What is the Purpose of Sustainability Appraisal 17
+What is the Purpose of Sustainability Appraisal 17

-• The Relationship between SA and SEA 19
+The Relationship between SA and SEA 19

-• Scoping Methodology 21
+Scoping Methodology 21

-• Integration with other Assessments 24
+Integration with other Assessments 24

-Se ection 3: Identification of other relevant Plans, Policies and 26
+Section 3: Identification of other relevant Plans, Policies and Programmes and sustainability objectives 26

-Pr ogrammes and sustainability objectives
+Key messages 27

-• Key messages 27 53
+Section 4: Baseline data and characteristics of North 53

-Section 4: Baseline data and characteristics of North Warwickshire and identifying sustainability issues
+Warwickshire and identifying sustainability issues

-• Summary of the Characteristics of North Warwickshire 56
+Summary of the Characteristics of North Warwickshire 56

-• Delivering a Sufficient Supply of New Homes 64
+Delivering a Sufficient Supply of New Homes 64

-• Building a Stronger Competitive Economy and Supporting HighQuality Communications 67
+Building a Stronger Competitive Economy and Supporting HighQu Communications ality 67

-• Maintain and Improve the Vitality of the Market Towns 70
+Maintain and Improve the Vitality of the Market Towns 70

-• Promoting Healthy Communities 72
+Promoting Healthy Communities 72

-• Promoting Sustainable Transport 87
+Promoting Sustainable Transport 87

-• Making Effective Use of Land and Achieving Well Designed Places 88
+Making Effective Use of Land and Achieving Well Designed Places s 88

-• Meeting the Challenge of Climate Change and Flooding (Including Water Quality) 92
+Meeting the Challenge of Climate Change and Flooding (Including Quality) Water 92

-• Conserving and Enhancing the Historic Environment 104
+Conserving and Enhancing the Historic Environment 104

-• Minerals and Waste 107
+Minerals and Waste 107

-Se ection 5: Developing the SA framework 108
+Section 5: Developing the SA framework 108

-• SA Objectives
+SA Objectives

-• SA Assessment
+SA Assessment

-• Definition of Significance
+Definition of Significance

-• Alternatives
+Alternatives

-• The Sustainability Framework
+The Sustainability Framework

-• Consideration of Significance for Strategic Options and Policies
+Consideration of Significance for Strategic Options and Policies

-• Compatibility
+Compatibility

-Section 6: Consultation Appendices Appendix 1: Review of Plans, Policies and Programme Appendix 2: The Requirements of the SEA in Relation to the SA Scoping Report Review.
+Section 6: Consultation Appendices 156 Appendix 1: Review of Plans, Policies and Programme Appendix 2: The Requirements of the SEA in Relation to the SA Scoping Report Review.
 Including: Definitions; How the requirements of SEA are met in the SA Scoping Report Review; and SEA Quality Assurance Checklist.
 Appendix 3: Glossary of Terms and Abbreviations